synaq/api-quick-start/README.md

 OPTIONS /api/v1/ous/{company-guid}/packages.json
 ```

 The response will show all possible product and edition combinations for new packages under the given company.
-Due to this response being quite detailed and lengthy, it has been ommitted from this document.
+Due to this response being quite detailed and lengthy, it has been omitted from this document.
 Please use the API sandbox tool to generate a sample response for your own test company.

 This response can be used to dynamically generate forms with available products on your client system.